juancarlucci/energy-grid/README.md

 Role: A mutation is a request to change or add books in the library—think of it as a form to update a book’s content (e.g., change voltage) or add a new one (e.g., new grid node).

-In the Ecosystem: Sent to HQ, which forwards it to the supplier (GraphQLZero or server.cjs if they supported mutations) and updates the storage room (cache).
+> Behind the Scenes: Sent to HQ, which forwards it to the supplier (GraphQLZero or server.cjs) and updates the storage room (cache).

 Server.cjs: